Dermatitis simply means inflammation of the skin.

 In women, contact dermatitis occurs most frequently in hairdressing, food handling, nursing, and cleaning, whereas it most commonly affects men who are plant operators, construction workers, food handlers, labourers, and mechanics.

-Many of the chemicals used in industry will cause a sudden and very strong reaction when they come into contact with bare skin.
+Many of the chemicals used in industry will cause a sudden and very strong irritant or corrosive reaction when they come into contact with bare skin.
 Safe work systems should be developed for such substances as:

 - solvents; and